 Western Link: the project laying the world's longest underwater power line

-This project, which will require an investment of €1,200 million, will enable the transmission of renewable energy from Scotland to homes and businesses located in Wales and England by laying 850 km of high-voltage cable, 770 of which will run under the sea.
+This project, which had required an investment of €1,200 million, enables the transmission of renewable energy from Scotland to homes and businesses located in Wales and England by laying 850 km of high-voltage cable, 770 of which run under the sea.

-The project will require an investment of €1,200 million and make it possible to transmit renewable energy generated in Scotland to homes and businesses in Wales and England, while increasing the interconnection capacity by over 2,200 megawatts (MW), enough to supply the electrical demand of more than four million homes every year.
+The project had required an investment of €1,200 million and has made possible to transmit renewable energy generated in Scotland to homes and businesses in Wales and England, while increasing the interconnection capacity by over 2,200 megawatts (MW), enough to supply the electrical demand of more than four million homes every year.

-The entire project can be divided into five phases:
+The entire project has gone through five phases:

 - Construction of a converter station in Hunterston, North Ayrshire, to change from the current DC system to an AC system, so it can be used with the current electricity transmission system.